JohnLavender474/Megaman-Maverick/README.md

 In the "Controller Settings" screen, you can reassign the mappings for the controller similarly to how the same is done for the keyboard mappings.

-### STARTING THE GAME
+### STARTING THE GAME (ALPHA)

-This section currently pertains to starting an alpha build of the game, and it will be updated when beta and release versions are eventually released.
+This section pertains to starting an alpha build of the game (which can be started via the `./build-run-desktop-alpha.sh` script), and it will be updated when beta and release versions are eventually released.
+To run an

 When launching an alpha build, the first screen you see should be something like the following.